GRAB: A Challenging GRaph Analysis Benchmark for Large Multimodal Models: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the UKRI Centre for Doctoral Training in Application of Artificial Intelligence to the study of Environmental Risks (reference EP/S022961/1), an Isaac Newton Trust grant, a research gift from Google, an EPSRC HPC grant, the Hong Kong Research Grant Council - Early Career Scheme (Grant No. 27208022), and HKU Seed Fund for Basic Research.
+This work was supported by the UKRI Centre for Doctoral Training in Application of Artificial Intelligence to the study of Environmental Risks (reference EP/S022961/1), an Isaac Newton Trust grant, a research gift from Google, an EPSRC HPC grant, the Hong Kong Research Grant Council - General Research Fund (Grant No. 17211024), and HKU Seed Fund for Basic Research.
 Samuel would like to acknowledge the support of Z. Novak and N. Novak in enabling his contribution.

 {

 }